wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 ## Time and DateTime `to_time` method preserves timezone

-This is actually considered a bug fix, because early Ruby versions did not preserve the timezone of the callee when invoking the `to_time` method.
+This is actually considered a bug fix, because early Ruby versions did not preserve the timezone of the receiver object when invoking the `to_time` method.
 The following is a demonstration of the issue present in Ruby 2.3:

 ```ruby
 irb(main):> require 'date'